Aerialist, circus performer and actor Javen Ulambayar visits Booth One this week with Gary and Frank, as we celebrate our 3rd Anniversary on the air!

 Honorable mention goes to the August Wilson Monologue Competition, held at The Broadway Playhouse at Water Tower Place.
 The regional competition is open to all students from Chicago Area High Schools.
 Producer Betsy Ingram reports that all 21 competitors were stellar!
 The number one and two finishers will be competing in the National Finals held at the August Wilson Theatre on Broadway on May 7 and are open to the public.
 Best of luck to these two wonderful performers who will represent Chicago.
 Friend of the show and previous guest Robert Cornelius coached Chisom Chima, who finished second and he is ecstatic for her.

 We break out the Chat Pack for a couple of rounds of probing questions.

 Rick McKay, Who Documented Memories of Broadway.

 Mr. McKay recorded hundreds of hours of interviews with dozens of actors about their recollections of New York theater, turning them into the 2004 documentary “Broadway: The Golden Age, by the Legends Who Were There”.
+Click here to see the remarkable list of people he interviewed.
 McKay was a convivial, sympathetic interviewer, getting stars like Bea Arthur, Shirley MacLaine, Carol Burnett and Angela Lansbury to open up about their lives, always making it about them and their stories.
 Rick McKay was 62.